Classic car insurance

 Penalty: up to £2,500 fine + 3 penalty points

-The original tyres on a classic car may not comply with modern safety standards, which demand that all car tyres have a tread depth of at least 1.6mm across the central three-quarters of the breadth of the tread and around the entire circumference.
+The original tyres on a classic car may not comply with modern safety standards.
+By law, all car tyres must have a tread depth of at least 1.6mm across the central three-quarters of the breadth of the tread and around the entire circumference.
 Tyres should also be free from any defects like cuts, which could be more likely in older tyres.

 If your tyres don’t comply with these standards, you could face a fine of up to £2,500 and three penalty points on your licence for driving your vehicle in a dangerous condition.